Report by Claudia González and Paula Urdangarín

 On this point, it should be noted that the management of wilderness areas in Chile is carried out by CONAF (National Forestry Corporation), a private law entity under the Ministry of Agriculture.
 Law No. 18.348 defines its function as “conservation, protection, increase, management and use of the country’s renewable natural resources”.
 This institution is also in charge of directing the National System of State Protected Wildlife Areas (SNASPE)[2].

-This “System” is integrated by 4 figures or forms of environmental protection: Virgin Region[3] Reserve; National Parks[4], Natural Monuments[5] and National Reserves[6]
+This “System” is integrated by 4 figures or forms of environmental protection: Virgin Region[3] Reserve; National Parks[4], Natural Monuments[5] and National Reserves[6].

 The Law N° 17.288 on National Monuments included an additional category of protection, called Sanctuary of Nature.
 These are defined as “all those terrestrial or marine sites that offer special possibilities for geological, paleontological, zoological, botanical or ecological studies and research, or that possess natural formations, whose conservation is of interest to science or to the State”.